jzc-2007/tpu_manager/README.md

 Jobs with child jobs that were rerun/resumed will be killed based on the status of their children.

-To kill a specific tmux window:
+To kill a specific tmux window (NOT RECOMMENDED):

 ```bash
 tpu -kw/kill-window window_number username